ongov/Digital-Service-Standard/README.md

 for the people of Ontario, so you need to show them the digital service before it goes live.

+If the service is not for broad public use (i.e. stakeholders) or not a priority (e.g. supports awareness of an initiative, fulfing a government need, but not a user need), be able to demonstrate why minister review is not necessary.

 ### How to meet this standard

 At a minimum, show the service to the minister(s) responsible for it.
 If